 Teach the controversy

 A lot of anti-evolutionists, particularly in America, have adopted the catchy slogan “teach the controversy”.
-The idea is that because evolution isn’t accepted by everyone, we should be teaching alternative ideas in parallel and letting students make up their own minds.
-It might sound like I’m saying the same thing but I’m not at all.
-The “teach the controversy” idea fails to understand how education works, how Science works and how philosophy works.
+The idea is that because evolution isn’t accepted by everyone we should be teaching alternative ideas in parallel and letting students make up their own minds.
+This “teach the controversy” idea fails to understand how education works, how Science works and how philosophy works.

 Science is all about presenting the evidence and training people to evaluate it.
 That’s what a Science teacher’s job is.
 Whether the person actually accepts the evidence is out of the teacher’s hands.
 There are indeed people who don’t accept evolution and, for them, it’s a controversial topic.
-But Science education’s job is to teach what the evidence is, NOT to say “here’s some non-evidenced stuff as well”.
+But a teacher is supposed to teach what the evidence is, NOT say “here’s some non-evidenced stuff as well”.